a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 application and smart contract.

 ![commercialpaper.network](./commercial_paper.diagram.3.png) *The Hyperledger
-Fabric basic network comprises a peer and its ledger database, an orderer and a certificate authority (CA).
+UDO basic network comprises a peer and its ledger database, an orderer and a certificate authority (CA).
 Each of these components runs as a docker container.*

 The peer, its [ledger](../ledger/ledger.html#world-state-database-options), the orderer and the CA each run in the their own docker container.
-In production environments, organizations typically use existing CAs that are shared with other systems; they're not dedicated to the Fabric network.
+In production environments, organizations typically use existing CAs that are shared with other systems; they're not dedicated to the UDO network.

 You can manage the basic network using the commands and configuration included in the `fabric-samples\basic-network` directory.
 Let's start the network on your